Richmond Area

 Dogwood Trace Golf Club is a municipal course with a mission.
 Tom Clark’s design team did a great job of redoing the course in 2007 following the 2003 devastation of the course by Hurricane Isabel.

 Favorite holes: Hole 2 - the bunkers around the green are fabulously designed.
 The green is slightly elevated from a fairly wide open fairway.
 Hole 6 is a double dogleg, down and up fairway to an elevated green, bunkered in front.
 Hole 8 - another really nice, challenging par 5.
 Just wide open and fun with bunkers well-placed.
-Hole 13 - tee shot over water to an slight dogleg right fairway.
+Hole 13 - tee shot over water to a slight dogleg right fairway.
 Again, bunkers well placed around the green.
 Hole 18 is a monster par 5 and a great finishing hole.
 Makes you want to come back.
+Just tell them at check in that we sent you.

 Independence Golf Club